RayBB/openlibrary-docs/Deployment-Scratchpad.md

 # Exit/re-enter to take effect
 ```

-2. We might want a date-based instead of SHA-based image label, so that this is more human readable (maybe `date +%Y-%m-%dT%H%M`)
+2. We might want a date-based instead of SHA-based image label, so that this is more human-readable (maybe `date +%Y-%m-%dT%H%M`)

 3. It looks like `docker load` reloads all the layers!